Thursday, March 23, 2017

 Brace yourself for a corker!

-I think everyone has played Beyond The Ice Palace at some time in their life?
-I got mine free with my first Atari ST computer.
-Until that day, I was a Spectrum user, so I'm sure you can imagine the look on my face when first loading the ST version with its colourful graphics, smooth scrolling and jazzy sound effects.
-It was something else I can tell you!
+I think everyone has played Beyond the Ice Palace at some time, and I got mine free with my first Atari ST computer.
+Until then, I was a Spectrum user, so I'm sure you can imagine the look on my face when I first loaded the ST version with its colourful graphics, smooth scrolling, and jazzy sounds.
+It was something!!

 I knew this game was gonna be great from the start but choose your weapon carefully.